Public-Domain-Laboratories/Operating_System/Operating_System/System/Directory_Tree_Generator/Generate_Folder_Tree.md

 Or checking at end of current path if the next path at at the same (level/depth) folder.

  compare to value from previous iteration and  set current iteration value into variable
+ compare if path subfolders are same as previous iteration.